-Starting from March 1, 2017, passengers who plan to take an intercity or interprovincial long-distance bus in China will need to show valid ID documents when buying the ticket, checking into the bus station and getting on the bus.
+Starting from March 1, 2017, passengers who plan to take an intercity or interprovincial long-distance bus in China will need to show valid ID documents when buying tickets, checking into the bus station and getting on the bus.
 Each ticket will carry information about the passenger.
 Those who can't provide such documents won't be allowed to get on the bus.
-Passengers who buy tickets on others' behalf need to show the ID documents of both parties.
+Passengers who buy tickets for someone else will need to show the ID documents of both parties.

 |Buy bus ticket at a window